Help for infections

 - Blood in your urine — if that happens, tell a doctor right away

 You can’t always prevent vaginal infections.
-But here are some steps you can take to lower your risk:
+But you can take steps to help keep your vagina (and your bladder) healthy:

-- Help keep the bacteria in your vagina balanced.
-Wash your vagina and bottom every day with mild soap.
-When you go to the bathroom, wipe from your vagina toward the back, not the other way.
+- Keep your genital area clean.
+Wash the outside of your vagina and bottom every day with mild soap.
+When you go to the bathroom, wipe from the front of your body toward the back, not the other way.

-- Keep your vagina cool — bacteria love the heat!
-Avoid tight underwear or clothes made of synthetic fibers that can trap heat.
+- Keep your vagina cool.
+Bacteria love the heat!
+Avoid tight underwear or clothes made of synthetic fibers like rayon and polyester that can trap heat.
 Wear cotton or cotton-crotch underwear.

 - Don’t douche.
 Putting water or other products into your vagina removes some of the normal bacteria that protect you from infection.